Momilijaz96/LeetCode/README.md

 # LeetCode
-This repo is a WIP of all first attempt solutions by me for the LeetCode technical must-do programming tasks.
+This repo is a WIP of all first attempt solutions by me for the LeetCode technical must-do easy programming tasks.